charcharmasonjar/hungryheroes/docs/userstories.md

 Frank wants to select a side for his main, instead of being locked into a side salad as he is allergic to leafy greens, or perhaps he doesn't want any side at all!

-Annibelle wants to add more than one menu item to her meal because that his how meals work in her house and gosh darnit society will bend to her will!
+Annibelle wants to add more than one menu item to her meal because that is how meals work in her house and gosh darnit society will bend to her will!

 Jeanine wants to specify her allergies because she really wants this certain clearly-dairy-based meal item because she has an allergy to dairy-based products.